 Art is an integral part of the curriculum at Eliot Bank.
 Every term has a new focus which is shared across the whole school from Early Years to Year 6, incorporating themes and skills such as using a famous artist for inspiration.
 The Arts Team ensures that all staff are led and trained in the techniques we use, so that the children make good progress in their own skills.

-In the autumn term this year, our whole school focus has been sketching and painting, with a particular emphasis on landscapes and still life.
-In the spring term we will be focussing on 3D modelling (sculpture) and in the summer term we will be using the National Gallery–led ‘Take One Picture’ to guide and inspire our artwork.
-In October we have been inspired by Black History Month to produce artwork based on work by famous and influential black artists – with some fabulous results.
+We work on a two-year cycle and in the first year of the cycle, our whole school focus is sketching and painting, with a particular emphasis on portraits, whilst in the second year, the emphasis is on painting and sketching landscapes and still life.
+In the spring term we focus on printing in the first year and then on 3D modelling (sculpture) in year 2.
+In the summer term we select a particular piece of artwork or artist to guide and inspire our work.
+Every October we take inspiration from Black History Month to produce artwork based on work by famous and influential black artists – with some fabulous results.

-As part of our response to the new curriculum, all children have been using high quality sketchbooks to show their responses and to record the progression of their skills.
+As part of our response to the curriculum, all children from year 2 upwards use high quality sketchbooks to show their responses and to record the progression of their skills.

 Rose Grosvenor, Arts Team Leader